geco-bern/rsofun/cran-comments.md

 This is the re-submission of the {rsofun} package v4.4.1.

 In order to correct the outcome of the automatic CRAN checks, we have removed the -fc-prototypes-external flag for flang compilers.
+Our local and GitHub checks pass, and we hope that the previous changes on the Fortran code alone correct the failure of our previous release.

 Thank you for your time and support.